TACC/Lmod/docs/source/095_tcl2lua.rst

    LmodError([[/opt/mfiles/B: (???): can't read "env(SYSTEM_NAME)": no such variable]])

-This is because unlike the TCL/C Module system, the **module load Centos** command is converted to a command but won't load the module in time to for the test to be evaluated properly.
+This is because unlike the TCL/C Module system, the **module load Centos** command is converted to a function call but won't load the module in time to for the test to be evaluated properly.

 The only solution is convert the B modulefile into a Lua modulefile (B.lua)::